tenox7/wfm/README.md

 ### Fail to ban

-WFM monitor failed user login attempts and bans user for increasing period of time with more bad attempts.
+WFM monitors failed user login attempts and bans user for increasing period of time with more bad attempts.
 This is enabled by default.
 You can disable this behavior with `-f2b=false` flag.
 In addition for debugging purposes you can enable a prefix where ban database will be dumped for example `-f2b_dump=/dumpf2b`.